 About Morocco Travel

-Marrakesh & More: Marrakech originates from the Berber words meaning “Land of God.”
-It is the third largest city in Morocco and lies near the foothills of the snow-topped Atlas Mountains.
-An entire day can be dedicated just to wandering the varied markets, seeking the best bargains on almost anything from spices to shoes, kaftans to tea pots.
-The old walled city offers no end of fascination.
-Long a crossroads of cultures, it is still home to medieval craft guilds that continue to operate according to their old traditions.
-Djmaâ El Fnaâ Square is jammed with an ongoing street theater of acrobats, fire eaters, snake charmers, sword swallowers and assorted other performers.
-The Kasbah, the Mellah (Jewish Quarter), and the Palaces of El Badii and El Bahia are all of interest.
-The new European district called Gueliz plays host to modern restaurants, fast food chains and big brand stores.
-The city also offers several historical and architectural sites as well as some interesting museums.
-The14th-century Ben Youssef Medersa is one of the most beautiful buildings in Marrakech.
-The Saadian Tombs of the Saadi Dynasty were built between 1578 and 1603.
-They were only discovered in 1917, and have since been beautifully restored.
-They have become a major attraction for visitors of Marrakech.
-The Bahia Palace is an ornate and beautiful structure that offers a glimpse of what life might have been like for a 19th-century nobleman in Morocco.
+Marrakech: Marrakech is the third largest city in Morocco, and rests near the foothills of the snow-topped Atlas Mountains.
+An entire day can be dedicated just to wandering the markets, seeking the best bargains on almost anything from spices to kaftans.
+Long a crossroads of cultures, it is home to medieval craft guilds that continue to operate by the old ways.
+Djmaâ El Fnaâ Square is jammed with the street theater of acrobats, fire-eaters and snake charmers.
+The palaces of El Badii and El Bahia are also of interest.
+The new European district of Gueliz plays host to fine restaurants and shops.
+The city also has a number of museums and historic architecture, including the 14th-century Ben Youssef Meders, one of the most beautiful buildings in Marrakech.
+The royal Saadian Tombs of the Saadi Dynasty (1578-1603) were only rediscovered in 1917.
+The ornate Bahia Palace offers a glimpse of life for a 19th-century nobleman in Morocco.

 Suggested Morocco Tour Itinerary

 Founded in 1070, Marrakesh was long a political, economic and cultural center with influence from North Africa to Andalusia.

 Days 2/3: Marrakech